graphme-app/website/src/pages/docs/billing.md

 /graph billing
 ```

-Which gives you the following response:
+Which would give the following response:

 ![Configure billing](/images/graph-billing-subscribe.png)